 Rebecca’s is the preferred University caterer, both on and off campus.
-If you wish to use a caterer other than Rebecca’s, the caterer must be approved in advance by the Director of Dining Services.
-The caterer must provide University Counsel and the Office of Risk Management with satisfactory evidence of insurance and other approved documentation.
+If you wish to use a caterer other than Rebecca’s, the caterer must provide University Counsel and the Office of Risk Management with satisfactory evidence of insurance and other approved documentation.
 Contact the Office of University Events if you are considering an off-campus caterer.Requirements for outside caterers:

 1. There must be a written agreement between the caterer and the University.
-This agreement must be approved by University Counsel and the Director of Food Service at least four weeks prior to the event.
+This agreement must be approved by University Counsel at least four weeks prior to the event.

 2. Caterers must provide the University with satisfactory evidence of required insurance, licenses, and permits.